Integralist/Fresh-Install/README.md

 - `ctrl-x` to switch buffer in current window
 - `/set config.section.option value`
 - `/set weechat.*` to see all options
+- `/me is happy` will display something like `integralist is happy` in chat window
+- `/nick foobar` will change your nickname to `foobar`
 - Shift and up/down arrow keys moves you up/down the discussion window content (use fn key as well if on a small Mac laptop)